 10.1.3 gives to the Licensor the sole authority to defend or settle the Intellectual Property Claim.

-10.2 If, in the Licensor's reasonable opinion, the use of the Service is or may become the subject of an Intellectual Property Claim then the Licensor shall either:
+10.2 If, in the Licensor's reasonable opinion, the use of the Service is or may become the subject of an Intellectual Property Claim then the Licensor (at its sole choice) shall either:

 10.2.1 obtain for the Licensee the right to continue using the Service which is the subject of the Intellectual Property Claim; or

-10.2.2 replace or, with the written consent of the Licensee, modify the Service or those parts which are the subject of the Intellectual Property Claim so they become non-infringing.
+10.2.2 replace or modify the Service or those parts which are the subject of the Intellectual Property Claim so they become non-infringing.

-10.3 If the remedies set out in sub-Clause 10.2 are not in the Licensor's opinion reasonably available, then the Licensee shall immediately cease to use the Service and the Licensor shall refund to the Licensee the corresponding portion of the Fee, as normally depreciated, whereupon this Agreement shall immediately terminate.
+10.3 If the remedies set out in sub-Clause 10.2 are not in the Licensor's opinion reasonably available, then the Licensee shall immediately cease to use the Service and the Licensor shall refund to the Licensee the corresponding portion of the Fee, as normally depreciated, whereupon this Agreement shall immediately terminate and the Licensor will have no further liability to the Licensee in respect of the Intellectual Property Claim or otherwise).

 10.4 The Licensor shall have no liability for any Intellectual Property Claim resulting from the use of the Service in combination with any equipment (other than the Equipment) or programs not supplied or approved by the Licensor or any modification of any item of the Licensed Programs by a party other than the Licensor or its authorised agent.